Rewind the Clock By Remaking Your Smile With Dental Implants

 Dental implants play a critical role in the maintenance of adequate facial bone depth.
-Patients with missing teeth often suffer from premature aging as a result of a phenomenon known as “facial disintegration” caused by natural bone resorption.
-Dental implants promote bone retention and combat resorption thereby providing a healthy and beautiful facial structure.
+Patients with missing teeth often suffer from premature aging due to a phenomenon known as “facial disintegration” caused by natural bone resorption.
+Dental implants promote bone retention and combat resorption, thereby providing a healthy and beautiful facial structure.

 Facial disintegration is a natural process that occurs in most individuals as they age but is particularly pronounced in those with missing teeth.
 As people age, they naturally lose bone depth and density in their bones throughout the body.
 That’s why the elderly are particularly susceptible to osteoporosis and brittle bones.

-In the face, this natural aging process results in a reduction in the amount and strength of bone tissue in the face and jaw.
-As people reach their advanced years, particularly in their late 60’s and beyond, the mature adult face begins to exhibit visible, and structural signs of bone reduction.
-This is most commonly manifest as hollower looking cheeks and weaker jaws.
-With a reduction in the underlying bone structure, skin can loosen and drape unnaturally resulting in wrinkling and visible aging.
-However, when patients are missing teeth or opt for non-implant teeth replacement treatments such as traditional dentures, the visible signs of facial aging are dramatically more pronounced.
+In the face, this natural aging process reduces the amount and strength of bone tissue in the face and jaw.
+As people reach their advanced years, particularly in their late 60’s and beyond, the mature adult face begins to exhibit visible and structural signs of bone reduction.
+This is most commonly manifest as hollower-looking cheeks and weaker jaws.
+With a reduction in the underlying bone structure, skin can loosen and drape unnaturally, resulting in wrinkling and visible aging.
+However, when patients are missing teeth or opt for non-implant teeth replacement treatments such as traditional dentures, facial aging's visible signs are dramatically more pronounced.
 This is known as facial collapse, or facial disintegration, and is the direct result of failing to replace missing teeth with dental implants.

 To combat natural resorption, it is important to replace missing teeth as soon as possible with an implant-based solution.
 Implants essentially replace the structure of a natural tooth, including the roots and crown, with prosthetics.
-As a result, the body retains, maintains, and in some cases, may even build up its underlying bone structures in the jaw and face, in order to support the implant.
-To the body, there is no functional difference between an osseointegrated dental implant and the roots of a natural tooth.
-All it knows is that something is there that requires support as, as a result, dials back the rate of natural bone resorption.
+As a result, the body retains, maintains, and in some cases, may even build up its underlying bone structures in the jaw and face to support the implant.
+There is no functional difference between an osseointegrated dental implant and the roots of a natural tooth to the body.
+All it knows is that something is there that requires support; thus, it dials back the rate of natural bone resorption.

 Facial disintegration can only be treated with implant-based solutions.
-Other dental replacement procedures and prosthetics, such as traditional dentures and bridges, do not penetrate into the underlying jaw bone and, therefore, do not effectively transfer stimulating forces from the mouth into the bone.
+Other dental replacement procedures and prosthetics, such as traditional dentures and bridges, do not penetrate the underlying jaw bone and do not effectively transfer stimulating forces from the mouth into the bone.

-In a healthy mouth, the forces of mastication (chewing) are transferred into the bone tissues via the roots.
-When a natural tooth is extracted and the roots are removed, that signal pathway is disrupted leading the body to mistakenly believe that the hard tissues beneath that tooth are no longer needed.
-By replacing missing roots with an artificial implant that is also embedded and integrated into the bone, the signal pathway is restored.
+In a healthy mouth, mastication (chewing) forces are transferred into the bone tissues via the roots.
+When a natural tooth is extracted and the roots are removed, that signal pathway is disrupted, leading the body to mistakenly believe that the hard tissues beneath that tooth are no longer needed.
+By replacing missing roots with an artificial implant embedded and integrated into the bone, the signal pathway is restored.